erikacmb/CustomQGISImgProcessing/README.md

 1. Create a main folder, i.e. `project`.
 2. Create subfolders with brazilian states abbreviations and the federal district: AC, AL, AM, AP, BA, CE, DF, ES, GO, MA, MG, MS, MT, PA, PB, PE, PI, PR, RJ, RN, RO, RR, RS, SC, SE, SP and TO.
 You need to create them even if you don't have images to put inside them right now.

+IMPORTANT: Make sure you put the images corresponding to the raster bands B4, B5 and B6.

-Python version: 3.8.2 and above.
+**Python version:** 3.8.2 and above.

 ## Use

 On QGIS Python console, run the full script.

 IMPORTANT: do not forget to replace YOUR_FOLDER_PATH by your folder full path.

 ```python
 generate_merged_files('YOUR_FOLDER_PATH')
 ```

-IMPORTANT: Make sure you put the images corresponding to the raster bands B4, B5 and B6.

 ## How does it work?